sushilsridhar/cs-fundamentals/dbms/TRANSACTIONS.md

 # Isolation level

-> solves concurrency issues in transactions
+> to handle concurrency in transactions

 classic example of no isolation, Transaction t2 affects transaction t1,